joshyeom/multi-paradigm-programming/README.md

 pnpm -F example dev
 ```

-The video-lecture example code is located in [/apps/lecture/src/part-*](./apps/lecture/src).
-Open the terminal, run the code above, and then navigate to http://localhost:7000/.
+1. Open the terminal, run the code above, and then navigate to http://localhost:7000/.
+2. The video-lecture example code is located in [/apps/lecture/src/part-*](./apps/lecture/src).

 ## 🎥 Video Course